 But buildings aside - and we never want the focus to be on buildings because the church is all about God and His relationship with and work in the hearts of people.
 Over the years we have seen God do wonderful things in the lives of people who have come through our front doors as well as those who live in our communities and in other nations.
 Westside Bible Fellowship belongs to the Lord, and all the praise belongs to Him for what He has done.

 "Westside Bible Fellowship does not have official ties to any other church or denomination.
 Our goal is to pattern our doctrine and practice after the examples and principles provided by God for His church in the New Testament.
 Beginning in the 1830's, God used a number of godly men and women to plant churches that reemphasized some neglected New Testament principles.
 These included things such as the autonomy of each individual church, a plurality of elders (pastors) leading the church, the priesthood of every believer and consistent worship through the Breaking of Bread.
-It has been referred to as the "Plymouth Brethren" movement.
-We appreciate and recognize the heritage they gave us.
+It has sometimes been referred to as the "Plymouth Brethren" movement.
 Some well-known Christians who came from this heritage are George Mueller, Harry Ironside, Jim Elliot, Margaret Clarkson, F.F.
 Bruce, Larry Crabb, and Luis Palau."